saha23s/deep-learning-music-genre-project/README.md

-# Genre Classification
+# Music Genre Classification: comparing impact of feature extraction on the model prediction

-Team Members: Sulagna
+Author: Sulagna Saha

 Instructions on how to run the code:
 1. Download the GTZAN dataset from the following link: https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification